thinkb4/a-walk-in-graphql/lessons/day_02/day_02.md

 Sure, you could define an ad-hoc endpoint for that but throw scalability and maintainability overboard.

-In GraphQL the query would go:
+In GraphQL the <span id="nested-query-with-arguments">nested query with arguments</span> would go:

 ```graphql
 query {